roshnirsks/loan-prediction/README.md

 # loan-prediction
-supervised learning for predicting the loan Throught dataset
+supervised learning for predicting the loan Through dataset

 ## Algorithm used
 * Logistic Regression